rackerlabs/technical-blog/_posts/2020-04-17-using-azure-private-endpoints-with-web-apps.md

 with VNet integration.
 You need a DNS server for name resolution into the VNet.
 Not to jump ahead, but creating a private endpoint gives you the option to use an Azure Private DNS Zone.
 I skipped it because I am already using a DNS server.
-Putting everything together, a private endpoint allows private inbound into the web app, and VNet integration allows private outbound access to my virtual network.
+Putting everything together, a private endpoint allows private inbound into the web app, and VNet integration allows private outbound to my virtual network.
 This sounds like a cheaper ASE.

 With my Sitecore environment provisioned, I wanted only users within my on-premise corporate network to access the Content Management (CM) web app.
 Out of the box, the CM web app has a public endpoint that anyone can access.
-To meet this requirement, I needed to provision a private endpoint for the web app.
+To meet my requirement, I needed to provision a private endpoint for the web app.
 Follow these steps to create an endpoint:

 1. Make sure the App Service plan hosting the CM web app is using a PremiumV2 SKU.